AndreyGorbatyuk/DNS-Sentinel/current-application-state.md

 - Code quality tools (Biome)
 - Hot reload development workflow

-You can start development immediately with `pnpm dev` and deploy to Chrome Web Store after replacing icons and testing thoroughly.
+You can start development immediately with `pnpm dev` and deploy to Chrome Web Store after testing thoroughly.